iamishansharma/Placement-Preparation/DSA/LeetCode/README.md

 # LeetCode

-These are my solutions to data structure and algorithm problems on [leetcode] (https://leetcode.com/problemset/algorithms/) in **C++**.
+These are my solutions to data structure and algorithm problems on [leetcode] (https://leetcode.com/problemset/algorithms/) in **C++** and month long challenges

-If you have any questions about the solutions, feel free to contact me **sharmaishan747@gmail.com**.

-This folder contains two folders ->

 ## Contests

-This folder contains solutions to month long challenge
+Monthwise Long Challenges

 ## Practice